airrinascimento/LudemDareJam46/README.md

 The final build of the Away project for LDJ46.

-Please note that we're not pros, we're just a group of students from Taiwan.
+Please note that we're not pros, we're just a group of students from Taiwan, and still learning how to code in Unity.